Subscribe

 Festivals

 Festivals usually involve many individuals just like yourself who are looking to have a good time.
 Perhaps the biggest festival that goes on around spring break is South by Southwest down in Austin, Texas.
 South by Southwest (or SXSW) is the largest music festival in the United States, with over 1500 bands and artists performing.
-This year the festival runs March 12-21 and also includes an interactive and film festival.
-One could almost kill two birds with one stone by also going to check out various jobs and internships available in the city of Austin.
-If you weren't aware, Austin is one of the best places for starting a career after college.

 Travel by Amtrak